agustinparrotta/design-patterns/README.md

 - It brakes the Single Responsibility Principle.

 Importance: 3
+Recommended: 1 (with module or borg)

 ## 2. Structural

 Are about organizing different classes and objects to form larger structures and provide new functionality while keeping these structures flexible and efficient.
 Mostly they use Inheritance to compose all the interfaces.
 It also identifies the relationships which led to the simplification of the structure.

+Notes:

+- Help when we need to create simpler interfaces or objects that are more powerful by extending their functionality without adding complexity to their interfaces.
+They are concerned with the composition of classes and objects.
+They provide ways to combine objects and classes in a way that is flexible and efficient.

+Patterns :

 - Adapter
 - Bridge